A confused and disoriented character falling in the empty vastness of space.

 For one, the manufacturer is likely going to make revisions to their design as production progresses.
 That one chip obtained from Japan for the first batch is no longer available, so they switch to a Chinese manufacturer.
 The glass screen that was made from a specific type of Silica until revision 3 is now made from a cheaper version.

-The Variant Team
+The VRNT Team